brianshih1/mini-async-runtime/mdbook/src/executor/task.md

 # Task

+A `task` is the executor's internal representation for a unit of work submitted by the programmer.

-The programmer spawns a task by providing a future, for example:
+A task is created when a programmer spawns a task with a `future`.
+For example:

 ```
 let fut = async { 1 + 2 };
 local_ex.spawn(fut);
 ```

-The executor takes the future and creates a `task`.
-In addition to the `future`, the task also stores:
+When `spawn` is called, the executor takes the `future` and creates a `task`.
+The task stores these properties in addition to the `future`:
 - state
 - output
 - waker